Viperlim2/MAD-project/README.md

 The collaborative effort resulted in a robust mobile application that combines hardware‑aware scheduling, multilingual accessibility, and interactive mapping.
 Each team member contributed equally (33.3%) to the project’s success, ensuring balanced ownership and comprehensive feature delivery.

+Integration Note:
+Due to technical issues with GitHub access, Ewan’s code contributions were manually transferred to Hong Bing for integration into the shared repository.
+This ensured that all features were successfully merged and the project maintained version consistency across modules.